-Considering these risks, we have established the Business Partner Assessment Procedure.
-Prior to signing an agreement, we check the other party's solvency, tax payment discipline, whether the associated persons have not been sanctioned, as well as ask the supplier to agree to the Group's Code of Conduct for Suppliers.
+Considering these risks, we have establish the Business Partner Assessment Procedu Prior to signing an agreement, we check other party's solvency, tax payment discipli whether the associated persons have not be sanctioned, as well as ask the supplier to ag to the Group's Code of Conduct for Suppliers.

 The Group's Code of Conduct for Suppliers includes a number of essential pre-conditions to enter a business relationship with CleanR Grupa.
-The code has been devised in line with the principles set forth in the UN Global Compact and not only requires a supplier to comply wi the legislation governing their operations, k also:
+The code has been devised in line with the principles set forth in the UN Global Compact and not only requires a supplier to comply with the legislation governing their operations, bu also:

-- to observe human rights, take responsibil for the workplace and safety at work; - ethical interaction and actions, fair comp tition, and prevention of a conflict of interest - prohibition of corrupt actions and fraud; - protection of data and privacy; - responsible attitude towards the environment.
+- to observe human rights, take responsibilit for the workplace and safety at work; - ethical interaction and actions, fair compe tition, and prevention of a conflict of interest; - prohibition of corrupt actions and fraud; - protection of data and privacy; - responsible attitude towards the environment.